Preprojective algebra structure on skew-group algebras: Preliminaries

-In this paper, we reserve the term \emph{representation-infinite algebra} to finite-dimensional algebras and the term \emph{preprojective algebra} for (higher) preprojective algebras over finite-dimensional algebras.
-When we use the concept of \emph{bimodule Calabi-Yau of Gorenstein parameter $1$}, we do not necessarily require the degree $0$ part to be finite-dimensional.
+By our definition, the degree $0$ part of a preprojective algebra is a higher representation-infinite algebra, and so is finite-dimensional.
+This property is essential for many developments on preprojective algebras, for example for the Serre functor to be well-defined.
+However, when we use the terminology \emph{bimodule Calabi--Yau algebra of Gorenstein parameter $1$}, we do not necessarily require the degree $0$ part to be finite-dimensional. \\

+Note that the only finite-dimensional $n$-Calabi--Yau algebras $A$ are semisimple.
+In fact, by Proposition \ref{prop:cy_duality}, the Calabi--Yau property implies

+for any finite-dimensional modules $X$ and $Y$.
+By considering the case where $Y$ is a projective module and $X$ is a module such that there exists a non-zero morphism $X\to Y$, we see that this can only hold if $n=0$.
+In this paper, we exclude semisimple Calabi--Yau algebras, as we are mainly interested in higher preprojective algebra structures. \end{remark}